 This why wooden sticks are still a thing for hockey players.
 They are heavy and they are not very flexible.
 They do not send puck with the same physics that composite bats do.
 But, the feel that players get is incomparable to the composite sticks.

-Even though wooden hockey sticks are heavy, they are good choices for rookies and young learners because they can develop puck handling skills.
+Even though wooden hockey sticks are heavy, they are good choices for rookies and young learners because they can develop stick handling skills.

 Wooden sticks do not cost much, so they can be replaced without breaking the bank.
 They also have less bounce when pucks hit the blade, which also helps young players learn to better control the puck.